- Demons & Wizards, Jon Schaffer's side project with Blind Guardian vocalist Hansi Kürsch.

 - Grief Song: "Watching Over Me", written about a friend of Jon Schaffer's who died in a motorcycle accident.

-- Heavy Mithril: Many of their songs, but their material ventures more into horror-esque and theological themes than high fantasy.
+- Heavy Mithril: Many of their songs, although typically with more theological themes and dark, horror-inspired subject matter than conventional high fantasy.

-- HeelFace Turn: Set Abominae at the end of The Crucible of Man.
+- Heel–Face Turn: Set Abominae at the end of The Crucible of Man, as at the last moment he decides not to destroy humanity after seeing all what they have accomplished.

-- Humanity on Trial: With Set Abominae as the judge.
+- Humanity on Trial: "Crucible of Man" is one, with Set Abominae as the judge on their past crimes against his race.

-- Ominous Latin Chanting: In "Dante's Inferno", "Angels Holocaust," "The Awakening," "The Coming Curse," and "Damien," though it's not actually Latin.
+- Employed in "Dante's Inferno", "Angels Holocaust,"note "The Awakening," "The Coming Curse," and "Damien," though it’s not actually Latin in some of them.

 - Also "In Sacred Flames", the intro to Crucible of Man (which is real Latin, though it's isolated words rather than sentences).

-- Power Ballad: Several.
+- Power Ballad: The band famously has many.
 "I Died For You", "A Question of Heaven" and "Watching Over Me" are probably the best known.

-- Post-Sons of Liberty, the more recent Iced Earth albums have had a more political flare, though less specific and aggressively.
+- Post-Sons of Liberty, the more recent Iced Earth albums have had a more political flair, albeit not very specific beyond the broad message of the government being malevolent in some way.

-- Religion Rant Song: "Brainwashed" and "Disciples of the Lie" are both Type 3.
+- Religion Rant Song: "Brainwashed" and "Disciples of the Lie" are both Type 3, concerning a bigoted hypocritical preacher and the protagonist’s desire to take vengeance upon them.

 - Shown Their Work: The Gettysburg trilogy gives a very long and very detailed overview of the battle of Gettysburg in the American Civil War.